seadogger-tech/seadogger-homelab/docs/wiki/11-Monitoring.md

 ![wiki-banner.svg](images/wiki-banner.svg)
 # Monitoring with Prometheus, Alertmanager, Grafana

 The Prometheus monitoring stack has been successfully deployed and verified in the k3s cluster.
-The deployment includes Prometheus, Grafana, and Alertmanager, all accessible via LoadBalancer services.
+The deployment includes Prometheus, Grafana, and Alertmanager.

+Note: Prefer exposing these UIs via Ingress + TLS (cert-manager) at the Traefik VIP (recommended), and use direct MetalLB LoadBalancer IPs only where Ingress is not appropriate.

 ![](images/Grafana-Dashboard.png)